effkay/blazing/README.md

 env_scripts '/etc/profile.d/rbenv.sh'

-# Sample recipe setup:
-#
-#     recipe <recipe_name>, [options]
-#
-# The given recipe will be called with the provided options.
-Refer to each
-# recipe's documentation for available options.
-Options provided here
-# may be overridden by target specific options.
-# Recipes will be executed in the order they are defined!yy

-recipe :precompile_assets, :recipe_specific_option => 'bar'

 # Sample rake file config:
 #
 #     rake <task>, [environment variables]
 #
-# The provided rake task will be run after all recipes have run.
+# The provided rake task will be run after blazing has done its stuff.
 # Note: you can only call a single rake task.
 If you need to run several
 # tasks just create one task that wrapps all the others.